MGM103/MFE_Tutorial/Tutorial_Docs/Day-1.md

 ***Great work!
 That is the first app in the books on to the second!***

 ## Creating a React Application with a powers of 2 component
 Next we will create the second react application with a component that outputs powers of two.
+Now you might be wondering why we are building another react application as opposed to adding the component in the existing react app.
+The purpose behind this is to allow us to later explore the process of consuming multiple components from multiple react apps.
+This is a bit more complex than just conuming multiple components from the same react app.

 Similarly to the previous section, we will create a react app entering the following commands into the terminal:

 ```
 npx create-react-app pow2-app